Skip to Content

 • triggerTime, lastExecTime

-• context (request context snapshot)
+• context (request context snapshot used by the consumer)

-Scheduling Behavior
+Scheduling Flow

 • Lease duration is 60s, renewal interval is 30s.